 - Reduce sprinkling or irrigation run times in shaded areas.
 Shady areas require only 50-60 percent of the water sunny areas need.

 - If you have an in-ground irrigation system, switch it from automatic to manual.
 This allows you to water only when absolutely necessary.
-Remember over-watering leads to fungi.
+Remember that over-watering leads to fungi such as brown patch or grey leaf spot disease.

 - Run your system briefly during the day — within permitted hours, of course — to find leaks and inefficiencies.
 Need a hand?
 Call 704-SAVE for a free irrigation consultation to help you find those leaks and check your run times.